jtsiomb/meshfile/README.md

 Animations are explicitly outside of the scope of this library.

+Meshfile is very simple to use, and comes with two example programs:
+ - meshview: an OpenGL 3D model viewer
+ - meshconv: a converter between any of the supported 3D file formats

 File formats
 ------------
 Here's a list of currently supported file formats, and any caveats for each one.